-Singapore-based startup Spark Systems is building a new trading platform to make foregn exchange trading in Singapore more cost effective and faster for investors.
-Accroding to a report by The Strait Times the startup has raised $5 million in funding from an undisclosed source and is currently beta-testing the platform with a major hedge fund.
+Singapore-based startup Spark Systems is building a new trading platform to make foreign exchange trading in Singapore more cost effective and faster for investors.
+According to a report by The Strait Times the startup has raised $5 million in funding from an undisclosed source and is planning to beta-test the platform with a major hedge fund, early next year.
 It has recently opened its office at Fintech hub Lattice80 located in the Central Business District.

 Wong Joo Seng Co-founder and CEO, Spark Systems, said,